PanCakeConnaisseur/user_backend_sql_raw/README.md

     - must not already have a `LIMIT` or `OFFSET`.
 They will be added by the app at the and of the query by the app
     - specify the `LIKE` without `%`, they will be added by the app.
 This is (unfortunately) necessary because of how prepared statements work.
 - For user authentication (i.e. login) you need at least `get_password_hash_for_user` and `user_exists`.

+## Security
+- Password length is limited to 100 characters to prevent denial of service attacks against the webserver.
+Otherwise users can supply passwords with 10000 or more characters which can cause a very high load for the server when they are run through hashing functions.
+- The username during user creation (`create_user`) and the display name (`set_display_name`) are not limited in length.
+You should limit this on the db layer.